Galileo Academy of Science and Technology

 Students are responsible for ALL aspects of the course.

-The course satisfies the SFUSD high school graduation requirement and should meet the UC admission requirements.
-The 2019 - 2020 school year was the first year of the implementation of this NGSS (Next Generation Science Standards) chemistry course in the school district.
+The course satisfies the SFUSD high school graduation requirement and meets the UC admission requirements.
+The course is based on the NGSS (Next Generation Science Standards) chemistry / earth & space science standards and includes various concepts described in the appendix (in the NGSS chemistry textbook) and it is somewhat "non-traditional".

-course pedagogy = group work and PBL (problem based learning); e.g. high school math (see: textbook), high school chemistry (read first five paragraphs; follow links in "textbook"), and medical school; e.g. harvard & hawaii.
+course pedagogy = group work and PBL (problem based learning); e.g. high school math (see: textbook), high school chemistry (read first five paragraphs in preceding link; e.g. chemistry PBL "textbook"), and medical school; e.g. harvard & hawaii.
 Also, develop students' (science) information literacy.

 recommend forming a study group (password = 94109G) for chem tutoring.